alexsanchez92/B2M/README.md

-#Back To Me
+# Back To Me

 Final Degree Project for my IT Engineering Master in 2016 in Universidad de Alicante.

 Social network, Web & Mobile Application, for the management and search of lost object.

-##Backend
+## Backend

 REST Api made with PHP Phalcon Framework v7.3.
 It connects to a MySQL Database.

-##Mobile App
+## Mobile App

-Android application developed with Native Java and other Android Libraries
+Android application developed with Java and other Android Libraries

 ![Mobile App](imagesReadme/mobile.png)

-##Frontend
+## Frontend

-Made with AngularJS and uses the skeleton of Cliptwo Bootstrap Admin Template
+Made with AngularJS and using the skeleton of Cliptwo Bootstrap Admin Template

 ![Mobile App](imagesReadme/web.png)

-###Use Grunt and Bower
+### Use Grunt and Bower

 install node.js
 go to the root folder (Web) into the command line